vxgmichel/gambatte-terminal/README.md

   terminals where their graphics modes can be used and be automatically detected, though, at some cost of higher bandwidth and CPU usage.

-  For this reason, "auto-scaling" is enabled by default, that, for the first 90 seconds of the game or anytime after resize or change of modes, the size of the image may be reduced when frames drop below 50fps.
-Disable using ``--graphics-autoscale=off``.
+  Graphics scale is automatically capped to fit within the terminal at the best integer scale.
+  Bandwidth is managed via CPR sync (--cpr-sync) which prevents the terminal from being overwhelmed with data.

-  Although Graphics modes (kitty, sixel) is preferred, counter-intuitively there is tremendous bandwidth savings by using a larger text area or smaller font, and larger window resolution, gambaterm automatically switches between graphics modes, changing to "text mode" when supported and fits on the screen.
+  Although graphics modes (kitty, sixel) are preferred, counter-intuitively there is tremendous bandwidth savings by using a larger text area or smaller font, and larger window resolution. gambaterm automatically switches between graphics modes, changing to "text mode" when it fits on the screen.

 - Press `TILDE` (~) or `GRAVE_ACCENT` (\`) to check the current mode of gambaterm.
 This enables a status bar on the top of the window that displays the current FPS, Bandwidth, CPU Usage data, and current graphics mode.
-Press `BACKSPACE` or `DELETE` to switch available graphics modes.
 Press `TAB` in text mode to switch between 4, 8, 16, 256, and 24-bit color modes.
+Press `F12` to toggle the blit visualizer overlay.

 The table below sums up my findings when I tried the most common terminal emulators.
 Here's about linux: